aws-samples/generative-ai-use-cases-jp/docs/en/SAML_WITH_ENTRA_ID.md

 ![image-20240128121629558](../assets/SAML_WITH_ENTRA_ID/image-20240128121629558-1707115633384.png)

 Enter any application name and press Create.
-In this example, we are using `generative-ai-use-cases-jp`.
+In this example, we are using `generative-ai-use-cases`.

 ![image-20240128121916888](../assets/SAML_WITH_ENTRA_ID/image-20240128121916888.png)